MariiaRa/shortURL/README.md

 URL Shortener
 =======

-This is a project I am currenty doing during DB internship.
+This is a project I am currenty doing during BD internship.